 Meets expectations Needs improvement Inadequate Courses (all courses are expected to be completed by end of Year 2).
 Development of Thesis Ideas and Proposal (Thesis proposal should be defended and approved by the beginning of Year 3).
 Thesis Research (Clarity and feasibility of research objectives) Thesis Writing (Quality of draft material) Responses to concerns/recommendations from previous meeting(s) Assessment of progress.
 The candidate: may proceed as per discussions of this meeting (as noted ab ove). may begin to write final thesis. may proceed to the final oral examination. has not demonstrated adequate progress.
-Failure to demonstrated supervisory committee meeting may result in the committee returned the program. - has not demonstrated adequate progress.
+Failure to demonstrate satisfactory progress by the next supervisory committee meeting may result in the committee recommending termination of registration in the program. has not demonstrated adequate progress.
 The committee recommends registration in the program be terminated.
 Date of next committee meeting: Supervisor/s signature: